The department provides all Queensland state school staff and students with an Education Queensland email account hosted in Microsoft Office 365.

 OneDrive is only available at OneDrive enabled schools.
 Parents should contact their school for more details.

-The Department of Education has a responsibility in ensuring the safety of students while using the internet at school and on any school-provided device.
+The department has a responsibility in ensuring the safety of students while using the internet at school and on any school-provided device.

 Access restrictions are enforced by filtering categories and policies.
 Categories are assigned to web pages and web applications based on site content.
 Categories play a role in determining

-what online services are unblocked or blocked (PDF, 176KB) for students.
+what online services are unblocked or blocked for students.

 The department ensures websites and web applications are blocked if they are inappropriate, malicious, illegal, dangerous or conflict departmental policy.
 Students can speak with their teacher if they believe an evaluation of a website or web application should be completed.